drannex42/FirefoxSidebar/readme.md

 **12021.06.14**
 - I have added Sideberry support, sideberry is faster, more responsive, and far easier to customize.
 I may keep going forward with this version.

-## How to use
+# How to use

 To use my custom styles you will need to copy the userChrome.css to your firefox profile and then follow the Sideberry section below.
+Both are outlined below in how to do so.

-## Sideberry
+## 1. Sideberry

 Add the sideberry-data-*.json file to your Sideberry addon by using the 'import' section under 'Help'.